parse-community/docs/_includes/parse-server/third-party-auth.md

 {
   auth: {
    apple: {
-     client_id: "", // optional (for extra validation), use the Service ID from Apple.
+     clientId: "", // optional (for extra validation), you can replace it with your Service ID provided by Apple.
    },
   }
 }